HomeInformationalSocial Media and Charter Fishing

 Post-COVID Shifts in Charter Clients

-The Social Media Race and Charter Fishing
+The Social Media Race and Fishing

-The latest trend within charter fishing is to be the first captain to post the day’s catch on social media.
+The latest trend in charter fishing is to be the first captain to post the day’s catch on social media.
 While this race to the limit may stroke the captain’s ego, I can’t help but wonder if it comes at the expense of the charter client.
 I mean, how do customers feel about shelling out today’s charter rates for a fishing trip that lasts just one hour?

-A Lesson From the Past
+A Lesson From my past

 I learned a valuable lesson on this matter back in the early 2000s, fishing from the port of Luna Pier on Lake Erie.
 The 2003 year class of walleye was the best in decades, with 30 fish caught an hour, sometimes across three trips daily.
 It was a total whack-fest for weeks on end.
 However, the following year, I noticed a slump in my bookings.
 Certain repeat clients were conspicuously absent from my books.